-You'll enjoy these old fashioned LOST pie recipes that I discovered in Grandma's recipe collection.
-These traditional pies are rarely seen today, and it's a mystery why since they are so delicious.
+You'll enjoy these old time forgotten pie recipes that I discovered in Grandma's recipe collection.
+These homemade pies are rarely seen today, and it's a mystery why since they are so delicious.

 Surprise your friends with a Mystery Pie, or maybe an Amber, Vinegar, Carrot, or Lumberjack Pie.
 Pick one and bake yourself a special treat.

 These amazing pies were commonly made in farm kitchens a century ago, and they make perfect desserts for serving to your family today.

 One cup brown sugar, 2 tablespoons butter, 2 tablespoons flour, 2 egg yolks, 1/4 teaspoon salt, 1 teaspoon vanilla, 1 cup milk, 1/2 cup water, 2 egg whites beaten stiff, 4 tablespoons granulated sugar, and baked pastry shell.